rucoma00/EnergyMeter/README.md

 It has only been tested using fictional loads.
 An RC circuit was used to simulate a phase shift.
 By choosing R = 1kΩ and C = 47µF the theoretical maximum voltage at the resistor would be VR = 498.9mV and, at the capacitor, 33.8mV.

 This repository covers the ADC Concverter and the MCU module.
+The code for the wifi module can be found [here](https://github.com/rucoma00/EnergyMeter_WiFi_Com).

 ## Hardware specifications
 This design will consider a 50Hz source frequency (Europe).
 The following picture shows the general schematic that the design follows.